 Where is 8-year Old Moxie Now, Developmentally-Speaking?

 Moxie is in an inclusive 2nd grade class.
 She is reading and writing, completing math and science with modified lessons.
 That means that they make it a little simpler for her, and she might need to accomplish less work to be considered “on task.”
-She has an assistant and received occupational therapy once a week at school and speech therapy twice a week.
+She has a group assistant and receives occupational therapy once a month at school and speech therapy twice a week.

 Rather, my goal has been to figure out what tools will help her live the life she finds most pleasing, and which will also help keep her safe.